 Flight of the Dragonfly has its roots in the Masters in Creative Writing where the team met.
 It all started in 2019 as a launch event for a course related anthology; we enjoyed ourselves so much sharing and hearing poetry and prose that night that we wanted more.
-Two years down the line the event is still going strong, albeit that we are now on Zoom rather than in an upstairs room of a pub.
+Three years down the line the event is still going strong, alternating each month between Zoom and an upstairs room of a pub.

 Barbara has an MA in Creative Writing from the University of Brighton which is how she got into this particular fine mess.

 She lives with partner Tony in the heart of Sussex where her garden contains a beautiful walnut tree and a lot of very fat squirrels.
 Barbara’s favourite novelist has to be Iain Banks but she really can’t decide on a favourite poet.
 Barbara also likes trees, red wine, hiking, yin yoga, deserted beaches, icespeedway, and mountains.

 Barbara is currently plotting a first novel.
 She can be contacted at firstname.lastname@example.org

 Darren has an MA in Creative Writing from the University of Brighton.

 He is a hopeless (useless) romantic!
 He cuts his own hair.

 He enjoys music, predominantly punk rock, but a lot of other sounds as well, his favourite bands are Eastfield, Citizen Fish and Surgery Without Research.
 He likes a good lyric and a rockin’ raucous gig!